Flying with Children

-Did you know that the safest place for your child on an airplane is in a government-approved child safety restraint system (CRS) or device, not on your lap?
-Your arms aren't capable of holding your child securely, especially during unexpected turbulence.
+The safest place for your child under the age of two on a U.S. airplane is in approved child restraint system (CRS) or device, not in your lap.
+Your arms aren't capable of holding your in-lap child securely, especially during unexpected turbulence, which is the number one cause of pediatric injuries on an airplane.

-The Federal Aviation Administration (FAA) strongly urges you to secure your child in a CRS or device for the duration of your flight.
+The FAA strongly urges you to secure your child in an approved CRS or other approved device for the entirety of your flight.
+Buying a ticket for your child is the only way to guarantee that you will be able to use a CRS.
 It's the smart and right thing to do so that everyone in your family arrives safely at your destination.
-The FAA is giving you the information you need to make informed decisions about your family's travel plans.

 - About Child Restraint Systems (CRS)